EvyatarHaim1/Weather-app-react-native/README.md

   2. Accuweather API - The second API gives me the five days forecast for each city and the autocomplete endpint that return a list of city based on the input I type - reference url - https://developer.accuweather.com/accuweather-locations-api/apis

 - Authentication - I use Firebase Authentication - 2 methods:

   1.  email & password
   2.  passwordless - a method that you type an email and it send you an email to the provided email address and then in the email you receive you have a link the points back to the app and this process is equivalent to other signin methods.
+  3. Google Authentication Provider

+- I generated debug & Release APK and provided it with the project.

 ![alt text](https://github.com/EvyatarHaim1/Weather-app-react-native/blob/main/assets/screenshots/forecast-screen.png)
 ![alt text](https://github.com/EvyatarHaim1/Weather-app-react-native/blob/main/assets/screenshots/forecast-screen2.png)